 Step 3.
 When the pot reaches a boil, reduce it to a simmer.

 Step 4.
 Finish chopping all the vegetables and add them to the pot.
-Add the tomato paste and dried herbs and cover the pot, stirring every 10-20 minutes or so until the lentils have broken down 60-90 minutes.
+Add the tomato paste and dried herbs and stir well.
+Cover the pot, stirring every 10-20 minutes or so until the lentils have broken down, 60-90 minutes.

-As if the fact that YOU’RE FEEDING YOUR FAMILY LENTILS AND THEY’RE NOT COMPLAINING isn’t awesome enough as it is, this meal can be made in the slow cooker OR even frozen for a super-quick meal later on:
+As if the fact that YOU’RE FEEDING YOUR FAMILY LENTILS AND THEY’RE NOT COMPLAINING isn’t awesome enough as it is, this meal can be made in the slow cooker, Instant Pot, OR even frozen for a super-quick meal later on:

 - Freezer Meal Version: Dump all ingredients raw into a gallon-sized freezer-safe bag.
 Lay flat and press the air out.
 Freeze horizontally, then stack vertically to save freezer space.
 To prepare, dump contents into a large pot OR a slow cooker and cook according to directions.

-Tip: When you make the soup, make a double batch while you’re chopping so you have a quick and easy dinner later on!
+- When you make the soup, prepare a double batch while you’re chopping so you have a quick and easy dinner later on!
 Then immediately add it to your recipe rotation.
 Yes, it’s that good!

-This soup is amazing when it’s fresh out of the pot but somehow becomes super amazing the next day.
+Red lentil soup recipes are amazing when fresh out of the pot but somehow become super amazing the next day.

 Serve this with: